Phone: (408) 924-7371

 B.S., Environmental Sciences, Peking University, China, 2008

-Tenure-track Assistant Professor, Department of Meteorology and Climate Science, San Jose State University, 2015–Present
+Assistant Professor, Department of Meteorology and Climate Science, San Jose State University, 2015–2020

 Advanced Study Program Postdoctoral Fellow, National Center for Atmospheric Research, 2013–2015